neil-unomaha/CIF_CYBR_8950/Literature-Research.md

     - There may be more areas that could reuse the complexity of systems integration.

-  R. Jain, A. Chandrasekaran, G. Elias and R. Cloutier, "Exploring the Impact of Systems Architecture and Systems Requirements on Systems Integration Complexity", in _IEEE Systems Journal_, vol. 2, no. 2, pp. 209-223, June 2008.
+  R. Jain, A. Chandrasekaran, G. Elias, and R. Cloutier, "Exploring the Impact of Systems Architecture and Systems Requirements on Systems Integration Complexity", in _IEEE Systems Journal_, vol. 2, no. 2, pp. 209-223, June 2008.

   URL: https://ieeexplore.ieee.org/abstract/document/4539770